djaramil/esp32S-Workshop/en/part1/WIFI.md

 ### Step 1 - Load an example sketch

-In the Arduino IDE, load the WiFiScan example sketch, using *File* -> *Examples* -> *ESP32SWiFi* -> *WiFiScan* then upload the sketch to your ESP32S.
+In the Arduino IDE, load the WiFiScan example sketch, using *File* -> *Examples* -> *WiFi* -> *WiFiScan* then upload the sketch to your ESP32S.
 This sketch will scan for local WiFi networks and display the results.

 ### Step 2 - Run the sketch and monitor output